alikaratana/Music-Genre-Classification/README.md

 * Jupyter Notebook (with IPython kernel)

 **To install Python:**

-_First, check if you already have it installed or not.
+_First, check if you already have it installed or not_.
 ~~~~
 python3 --version
 ~~~~